 For all wrestlers, the MWW must be certified to by an AME.

-Student's Name Age Grade Enrolled in School INITIAL ASSESSMENT I hereby certify that I have conducted an Initial Assessm and have determined as follows: ent of the herein named student co nsistent with the NWCA OPC, Urine Specific Gravity/Body Weight/ Percentage of Body Fat MWW Assessor's Name (print/type) Asses sor's I.D. # Assessor's Signature Date// CERTIFICATION Consistent with the instructions set forth above and the student is certified to wrestle at the MWW of named AME's Name (print/type) Lio cense # Address Phone () AME's Signature MD, DO, PAC, CRNP, or SNP Da (circle one) e of Certification/ / For an appeal of the Initial Assessment, see NOTE 2.
+Student's Name Age G Grade Enrolled in School INITIAL ASSESSMENT I hereby certify that I have conducted an Initial Assessment of t and have determined as follows: the herein named student consis stent with the NWCA OPC, Urine Specific Gravity/Body Weight/Perce entage of Body FatN //WW Assessor's Name (print/type) Assessor' 's I.D. # Assessor's Signature Date/ / CERTIFICATION Consistent with the instructions set forth above and the Initia student is certified to wrestle at the MWW of during the 20 20 w resting seaso on.
+AME's Name (print/type) Licens se # Address Phone () AME's SignatureMD, D O, PAC, CRNP, or SNP Date o (circle one) f Certification // For an appeal of the Initial Assessment, see NOTE 2.